 You finally arrive at work, feeling pretty dizzy.
 You get on with your job because that’s something you can keep your head down and get on with, it’s always busy.

-Repeat every day.
+Repeat every single day.

-Every day until you have a Gas Safety Check and the boiler gets switched off.
-Some leak or something.
-No heating but it’s okay because it’s April.
+That’s okay because it’s April.
 You’re not entirely sure what the man said when he stuck that big danger sign on your heater because you feel a bit confused.